 Contact us for more information on this hose and pipe restraint product.

 Remember that installing a whip restraint product does not ensure that it will prevent damage or injury during a hose failure.
 It must be properly matched, and properly installed.
 Should a hose failure occur, replace your hose whip restraint.
 A used safety restraint could have concealed damage or deterioration.
-It has hopefully already proven its worth and a new one should be installed.
+A restraint that has been in a blowout situation is like an airbag that has already deployed.
+It may have incurred damage and a new one should be installed.
 Check your safety products regularly and educate the staff who will be using them.
+Keep additional inventory on hand for replacements and new installations.
 It could mean the difference between a quickly recoverable failure and a far more serious incident.